lp-challenges/swift_general/README.md

 With optionals, Swift is able to detect problems such as this at compile time and alert us before it becomes a runtime issue.
 If we expect a variable or object to always contain a value prior to using it, we will declare the variable as a non-optional.
 * **Optional binding**: to find out whether an optional contains a value, and if so, to make that value available as temporary.
 Can be used with if and while statements to check and extract some value.
-* **Optional chaining**: is a process for querying and calling properties, methods, and subscripts on an optional that might currently be nil.
-If the optional contains a value, the property, method, or subscript call succeeds; if the optional is nil, the property, method, or subscript call returns nil.
-Multiple queries can be chained together, and the entire chain fails gracefully if any link in the chain is nil.
+* **Optional chaining**: is a process for querying and calling properties, methods, and subscripts that could be nil.
+If the optional contains a value,the call succeeds; if the optional is nil, the call returns nil.
+Multiple queries can be chained together, the entire chain fails if any link in the chain is nil.

 ## Collections
 Multiple items into a single unit.
 The data stored in a Swift collection must be of the same type